Jetas18/ao3/README.md

 Silence.
 Just silence.
 They obviously didn't know how to rebuke her with her frame tilted ever so slightly forward, her arms crossed.
 She knew she had won.
-"So... anyways," she continued in a diva's voice, "I am Oizys, thank you very much."
+"So... anyways," she continued in a diva's voice, "I am Keres, thank you very much."
 To top it all off, she clapped her hands, continuing further, full of revelry, "I really appreciate the warm welcome!
 I am your new classmate.
 People were just pathetic back there, but I realise now you are even more pathetic..."

-Oizys....
-I know to most people that seem like just a name but it translates to the goddess of misery, anxiety, grief, depression, and misfortune, what a wonderful name I like it.
+Keres....
+I know to most people that seem like just a name but it means the evil spirits in greek mythology, I kind of like that name.

 In contrast to her cheerful voice, the words 'pathetic' were uttered as if it were poison on her tongue.